airr-community/rep-cred/inst/shiny-app/help.md

 The only requirement to run Rep-Cred is a file describing IG and/or TCR rearrangements in the [AIRR TSV format](https://docs.airr-community.org/en/stable/datarep/rearrangements.html).
-By default, all repertoires are randomly down-sampled to XXX rearrangements; we find that this still provides an accurate assessment of repertoire credibility while maintaining a reasonable run time.
+By default, all repertoires are randomly down-sampled to 5000 rearrangements; we find that this still provides an accurate assessment of repertoire credibility while maintaining a reasonable run time.
 Finally, if a custom (non-IMGT?) database was used to annotate the rearrangements, this should be